 Light bends when it passes through water, causing the objects behind to change appearance.
 This is called refraction, and you'll make use of this phenomenon in this arty photo project.
 All you need is a few glasses, a flashgun, a tripod and a black-and-white pattern print.
 Simply place the pattern in the background with the glasses in front.
 Fill them with different levels of water and move the pattern backwards or forwards to fine-tune the effect.

 12. Kitchen close-ups

 Your kitchen is an ideal location for shooting a macro project.
 Its reflective surfaces can be used to create interesting backgrounds for your shots, and a shallow depth of field can transform the most mundane of objects you'll find there.
 Creating a triptych of images can result in a piece of fantastic wall art for your kitchen too, although it's important to think about how they're going to work together before you start shooting.
 Here, 3 objects - a fork, a bowl of cereal and coffee granules - were all shot from a similar angle, with the impression of height linking the sequence.

 13. Still-life bokeh

 Something as simple as a crumpled piece of foil can be the basis for a creative photo project.
 Position a still-life subject on a sheet of glass with a piece of dark material underneath it.
 Scrunch up the kitchen foil then smooth it back out and place it in the background.
-Shine a table lamp or torch on the foil and, with a tripod mounted camera, dial in the lens's widest aperture.
+Shine a table lamp or torch on the foil and, with a tripod mounted camera, dial in the lens's widest aperture to create some beautiful 'bokeh'.
 During the exposure, shine a flashlight onto the subject.